fython/Kotlinyan/README.md

 ## Import libarry

-Kotlinyan Library contains two modules now.
-There will be more functions and modules in the futrue.
+Kotlinyan Library contains some modules which have different types of functions.

 According to your requirement, introduce these modules to your project.